maestrojs/replicant/README.md

 I highly encourage the use of a local message bus in order to publish changes to the proxied object vs. attempting to inject a lot of complex operations into the get and set callbacks.

+## To Do

+* Add wrapper
+* Abstract dynamic member creation
+* Write tests
+* Finish build tool so I can build it